skip to Main Content

 The victim must also be severely injured and caused to suffer permanent and significant physical impairment.
 The law considers an involuntary termination of pregnancy to be a permanent and significant physical impairment.

-Sentencing for a Conviction of Aggravated Malicious Wounding
+Sentencing for a Conviction of Aggravated Malicious Wounding in Virginia

 Aggravated malicious wounding is a Class 2 felony in Virginia.
 If convicted, sentencing can include a fine of up to $100,000 and life imprisonment or a term of at least 20 years.